lindstrom-j/mongo_objects/docs/source/quickstart.rst

         )

-You can read more in the :doc:`MongoDictProxy` documentation.
+You can read more in the :doc:`proxy_overview` and :doc:`MongoDictProxy` documentation.
 Lists can also be used as subdocument containers with :doc:`MongoListProxy`.
 Single dictionary proxies are managed with :doc:`MongoSingleProxy`.